Release: Out Now on Sky Cinema

 Oh, and the gorilla.
 Director Vogt-Roberts does not disappoint on that front.
 This is the most beautiful, and horrific, Skull Island has ever looked and Vogt-Roberts, with cinematographer Larry Fong, cram every frame with scale and life.
 There’s a pair of encounters with an upscaled water buffalo that would look at home in a Miayazaki movie while Kong himself always has both real weight and intelligence.
 The backstory he’s given works supremely well too and along with the cinematography gives the movie a real sense of threat.
 This is Kong as hard luck hero, back against the cliff and refusing to back down and it makes Skull Island’s angriest resident feel likeable and nuanced in a way he’s never been before.
 Especially in the closing fight, which is both brutally well choreographed and has actual stakes to it.
 You’re rooting for him, and given the horrific way he dismantles the Sky Devils at the top of the movie that’s a major achievement.

 As is the course correction this film pulls off for the Monsterverse.
 We were big fans of 2014’s Godzilla but even we will happily concede the characters basically wander off for the back hour and the film needed roughly 150% more Bryan Cranston.
 Skull Island solves every problem Godzilla had, from the lack of characters to the overly somber tone.
 It also sets up the monsterverse in a really interesting way we’ve not seen before and that makes us very excited for the next movie.
 And yes, that means you need to sit through the end credits.
-There are still problems (guess how much Jing Tian’s character gets to do?
-AIM LOWER) but this is a massively assured, entertaining and immensely strange film.
+There are still problems (guess how much Jing Tian’s character gets to do?) but this is a massively assured, entertaining and immensely strange film.
 In every way.
-Go see it, and prepare to be very pleasantly, and very very largely, surprised.

 Review by Alasdair Stuart